cloudevents/spec/cloudevents/extensions/appcontext.md

 ### iosbundleid
 - Type: `String`
 - Description: The Apple bundle identifier of the app triggering the event.
-  It MUST follow Apple bundle naming conventions: it must contain only alphanumeric characters (`A-Z`, `a-z`, `0-9`), hyphens (`-`), and periods (`.`), typically adopting a reverse-DNS format.
+  It MUST follow Apple bundle naming conventions: it MUST contain only alphanumeric characters (`A-Z`, `a-z`, `0-9`), hyphens (`-`), and periods (`.`), typically adopting a reverse-DNS format.
 - Constraints